oscardemadriz/towel/README.md

 Towel will be handy if you're in 42, to run towel just needs the day number.

 Will download Stupidity and your repository code from dayXX.
-You can also uses for reviews!
+You can also use it for reviews!

 * Check with Normanette